2050-Materials/aecdata/README.md

 The library is structured to guide the user through a seamless process from authentication to data analysis:

-1. **Initialization**: Start by creating a `User` instance with your developer token.
+1. **Initialization**: Start by creating a `User` instance with your developer token ([see how to get a token here](https://docs.2050-materials.com/getting-started-with-2050-materials/using-the-api#get-a-developer-token)).
 This instance will manage your authentication and serve as your gateway to fetching data.

 2. **Fetching Data**: Utilize the `User` class to retrieve data from the API.
 You can apply various filters to narrow down the data according to your needs.